The Clear Edge

 Your tech stack doesn’t determine professionalism.
 Your execution does.

-The test: “Is this causing client-facing problems?”
-If yes, upgrade.
-If no, stay simple.
+“Is this causing client-facing problems?”

-Mistake 2: Waiting too long to add necessary infrastructure.
+Mistake 2: Waiting too long to add necessary infrastructure

 The Simplicity Protocol isn’t “never add tools.”
 It’s “add tools when revenue justifies them.”